 Introduction to Weighted Average in Excel

-Weighted Average in Excel allows the user to provide the recommended or desired weights to each of the values available for which we want to calculate average.
+Weighted Average in Excel allows the user to provide the recommended or desired weights to each of the values available for which we want to calculate the average.
 This we can do using the AVERAGE function and multiplying the numbers with weightage.
-And also with the help of the SUMPRODUCT function, we can find a weighted average in Excel.
-We can use SUMPRODUCT to get the sum of all the numbers and products with available weights and then divide that with the actual sum of number again.
+And also, with the help of the SUMPRODUCT function, we can find a weighted average in Excel.
+We can use SUMPRODUCT to get the sum of all the numbers and products with available weights and then divide that with the actual sum of numbers again.

 How to Calculate Weighted Average in Excel?